← Back to all posts

 Try it yourself

-Drop a data set into the calculator — RSDCalc shows you the working step by step, so you can see where the answer comes from rather than just trusting a black box.
+Drop a data set into the RSD Calculator it shows you the working step by step, so you can see where the answer comes from rather than just trusting a black box.